What is Horn Silver? A Simple Guide that Tells You Everything You Should Know about Horn Silver

 What is Horn Silver?
 Is it Real Silver and How and Where is Horn Silver Mined?

-Horn silver is a common name for the mineral cerargyrite, a halide mineral composed primarily of silver chloride (AgCl).
+Horn silver is a common name for the mineral cerargyrite (also called “chlorargyrite”), a halide mineral composed primarily of silver chloride with a chemical formula (AgCl).

-The name “horn silver” comes from its appearance, which is similar to a cow’s horn due to weathering and polishing by wind and dust.
+The name “horn silver” comes from its appearance, which resembles a cow’s horn due to weathering and polishing by wind and dust.

-Horn silver is real and it occurs as a secondary mineral, meaning it forms from the alteration of other silver-bearing minerals, often in the oxidized zones of silver deposits.
+Horn silver is a real silver deposit and it occurs as a secondary mineral, meaning it forms from the alteration of other silver-bearing minerals, often in the oxidized zones of silver deposits.

-Horn silver is an ore of silver, meaning it’s a mineral from which silver can be extracted and horn silver is mined alongside other silver forms like argentite and pyrargyrite and other minerals like copper, lead, and zinc.
+Horn silver is an ore of silver, meaning it’s a mineral from which silver is extracted and horn silver is mined alongside other silver forms like argentite and pyrargyrite, and also other metals like copper, lead, and zinc.

-Pure silver is diamagnetic and roughly three quarters (75%) of a horn silver ore consists of pure silver, and this amount of silver makes horn silver diamagnetic.
+Pure silver is diamagnetic and roughly three quarters (75%) of a horn silver ore consist of pure silver.
+This amount of silver makes horn silver diamagnetic (meaning it slightly repels magnets when in proximity to them).

 No, horn silver isn’t allergenic.
 It’s hypoallergenic.

-Most forms of silver are hypoallergenic (for example, sterling silver is hypoallergenic) and horn silver contains roughly 75% pure silver and 25% chlorine.
+Most silver alloys are hypoallergenic (for example, sterling silver is hypoallergenic) and horn silver contains roughly 75% pure silver and 25% chlorine.

-Chlorine is also hypoallergenic for most people, though there’re people sensitive to it.
+Chlorine is also hypoallergenic for everyone (chlorine isn’t an allergen, it’s an irritant), though there’re people sensitive to it.

 Is There Any Jewelry Made From Horn Silver?